 Every institution is different and will have varying items to complete at the beginning and the end of each term.
 However, there are some best practices that should not be overlooked while encouraging instructors at the beginning and end of each term.

 At the beginning of the term, instructors should be encouraged to:

-- Know how use Canvas and do simple, general course building.
+- Know how to use Canvas and do simple, general course building.

 - Make sure courses are properly built for their needs.
-This includes, proper course names, sections, cross-listed sections, etc., before they do any work with their course(s).
+This includes reviewing proper course names, sections, cross-listed sections, etc., before they do any work with their course(s).

 - Double check that the start and end dates are correct for the term and course.
-The course(s) and section(s) need to reflects appropriate term dates.
+The course(s) and section(s) need to reflect appropriate term dates.